I follow Lana Del Rey on twitter. It’s because as discussed before, I like her, and I think she’s interesting. She doesn’t say much there.

 As writing, I haven’t looked up anybody’s else’s analysis yet.
 If I do mine will get clogged up (I just finished and I am off on a hunt.
 So far, only something on tumblr relating the song to one of her ex-boyfriends and the video to another, with this up next..).

 The video starts: Lana is onstage, her hair is a terrific curtain of great weight.
 She’s singing Marilyn’s Happy Birthday Mr President; a man (A$AP Rocky, I learn) smiles from the dark and you can tell she’s singing to him.
 He’s black; he has a modern detailed hairstyle but he’s filmed and dressed like king of the Rat Pack.
-The “but” happens because in filmed fiction today, men with the hairstyle he has don’t exist outside of a gangsta context.
+The “but” happens because in filmed fiction today, men with the hairstyle he has are extremely uncommon in white media, outside of a gangsta context.
 So that’s the first real success of the video: a modern-looking black man who is, if he’s anything naughty, a gangster.
 Class discussions to be had, racism discussions to be had.
 In this video, JFK is black.
 Commentary about modern black role models doing iconic, wondrous things for those they inspire despite possibly shady background dealings but not getting the same mainstream adulation as Mr Rich White F-for-family Kennedy?
 Commentary about commentary on Michelle Obama’s hairstyle?

 Next: Lana is Jackie.
 But– Lana was just Marilyn!
 So in this case, in the song-world, this is a first-look better relationship than the Jackie/JFK one; if the woman singing is wife AND mistress then there’s a rounder health to their partnership.
 He loves her domestically and wildly, she’s virgin and whore.
 Cheating, or whatever voter-pleasing arrangement Mr Kennedy and Ms O had, won’t be a problem in this relationship.